Table of Contents

 Not Factoring in Existing Coverage

-If you already have coverage through an employer or other sources, consider it in your needs analysis.
-Remember that employer-provided coverage often ends when you leave the company, so it may not always be reliable in the long term.
+If you already have coverage through an employer or another source, include it in your analysis.
+Keep in mind that employer coverage often ends when you leave your job, so it may not provide long-term support.

 Choosing the Wrong Type of Policy

-The decision between term and permanent life insurance is crucial.
-Opting for the wrong type could mean overpaying for features you don't need or missing out on the benefits that fit your goals.
+Choosing between term and permanent life insurance matters.
+The wrong choice could lead to paying for features you do not need or missing benefits that better align with your goals.

 Using Life Insurance Calculators